TcM1911/jam/README.md

-### This project is no longer maintained as I made a switch from i3 to Gnome and no longer use CLI apps.
-If you want to take over drop me an email
+### This project is no longer maintained as I've made the switch from i3 to Gnome and I use CLI apps no longer.
+If you want to take over, drop me an email

 # jam

-This is my first Go program, I wanted to listen to Google Play Music on console, so I wrote a player.
+This is my first Go program, I wanted to listen to Google Play Music on console, so I've written a player.
 It is inspired by Matt Jibson's [Moggio](https://github.com/mjibson/moggio/) and uses one of his libraries.
 You can see it in action if you follow this link: https://www.dropbox.com/s/ygai22mzgmtd2ri/out-2.ogv

-The features it has are:
+It has the following features:

 - Last.fm scrobbling (use -lastfm flag)
-- populating a local database with the artists and albums you saved through the web interface (or by any other means)
+- populating the database with artists and albums you saved through the web interface (or by any other means)
 - searching within artists in the database
-- playing, pausing (buggy, I need help with it) , stopping, previous track, next track
+- playing, pausing (buggy, I need help with it), stopping, previous track, next track
-- the interface is Cmus rip off, I've only added a progress bar
+- the interface is ripped off from Cmus, I only added a progress bar
-- this player no longer lists artists in random order - if you want to randomize them press R
+- this player no longer lists artists in random order - if you want to shuffle them press R

-In order to use this program you should be logged in in Google Play services on your phone, if you have no smartphone than this program, at its current state, is not for you
+In order to use this program you must be logged in in Google Play services on your phone, if you have no smartphone - this program, at its current state, is not for you

-If you use 2-factor authorisation with your Google account, you will have to generate an app password, follow this link https://security.google.com/settings/security/apppasswords
+If you use 2-factor authorization in your Google account, you must generate an app password, follow this link https://security.google.com/settings/security/apppasswords